+86-18806502077

 Custom Shaft Coupling Applications

-Any application where a bearing must couple to a shaft with specific interface requirements — threaded holes for axial locking, keyways for torque transmission, or splines for precision positioning — can benefit from this integrated approach.
+Any application where a bearing must couple to a shaft through specific interface requirements can benefit from this integrated approach.
+Examples include threaded holes for axial locking, keyways for torque transmission, and splines for precision positioning.
 The extension is machined to your exact specifications.

 About BOM Bearing

-- Engineering from Your Requirements: Share your current bearing setup and performance targets; our engineering team designs a custom-integrated solution to your exact specifications
+• Engineering from Your Requirements: Share your current bearing setup and performance targets.
+Our engineering team works from your constraints, not from catalog limitations

-- Technical Partnership: End-to-end engineering support — from analysis of your existing assembly to design, prototyping, and production of the integrated solution
+• Technical Partnership: End-to-end engineering support, from analysis of your existing assembly through design, prototyping, and production

-- Trusted by Industry Leaders: Custom integrated bearings adopted by global market leaders in embroidery machinery, packaging equipment, and industrial automation
+• Trusted by Industry Leaders: Custom integrated bearings adopted by global market leaders across industrial automation, robotics, and transportation & logistics

 Frequently Asked Questions (FAQ)